Bangkok: Cityscape

 In contrast with the low-rise historic areas, the business district on Si Lom and Sathon Roads in Bang Rak and Sathon Districts teems with skyscrapers.
 It is the site of many of the country's major corporate headquarters, but also of some of the city's red-light districts.
 The Siam and Ratchaprasong areas in Pathum Wan are home to some of the largest shopping malls in Southeast Asia.
 Numerous retail outlets and hotels also stretch along Sukhumvit Road leading southeast through Watthana and Khlong Toei Districts.
 More office towers line the streets branching off Sukhumvit, especially Asok Montri, while upmarket housing is found in many of its sois ('alley' or 'lane').

 Bangkok lacks a single distinct central business district.
-Instead, the areas of Siam and Ratchaprasong serve as a "central shopping district" containing many of the bigger malls and commercial areas in the city, as well as Siam Station, the only transfer point between the city's two elevated train lines.
+Instead, the areas of Siam and Ratchaprasong serve as a "central shopping district" containing many of the bigger malls and commercial areas in the city, as well as Siam Station, formerly the only transfer point between the city's then-two elevated train lines (the Sukhumvit and Silom BTS lines).
 The Victory Monument in Ratchathewi District is among its most important road junctions, serving over 100 bus lines as well as an elevated train station.
-From the monument, Phahonyothin and Ratchawithi / Din Daeng Roads respectively run north and east linking to major residential areas.
+From the monument, Phahonyothin and Ratchawithi / Din Daeng Roads respectively run north and east, linking to major residential areas.
 Most of the high-density development areas are within the 113 km2 area encircled by the Ratchadaphisek inner ring road.
 Ratchadaphisek is lined with businesses and retail outlets, and office buildings also cluster around Ratchayothin Intersection in Chatuchak District to the north.
-Farther from the city centre, most areas are primarily mid- or low-density residential.
+Further from the city centre, most areas are primarily mid- or low-density residential.
 The Thonburi side of the city is less developed, with fewer high rises.
-With the exception of a few secondary urban centres, Thonburi, in the same manner as the outlying eastern districts, consists mostly of residential and rural areas.
+Except for a few secondary urban centres, Thonburi, in the same manner as the outlying eastern districts, consists mostly of residential and rural areas.

 While most of Bangkok's streets are fronted by vernacular shophouses, the largely unrestricted building euphoria of the 1980s has transformed the city into an urban area of skyscrapers and high rises of contrasting and clashing styles.
 There are 581 skyscrapers over 90 m tall in the city.
-Bangkok was ranked as the world's eighth tallest city in 2016.
+Bangkok was ranked as the world's eighth-tallest city in 2016.
 As a result of persistent economic disparity, many slums have emerged in the city.
-In 2000 there were over one million people living in about 800 informal settlements.
+In 2000, over one million people were living in about 800 informal settlements.
 Some settlements are squatted such as the large slums in Khlong Toei District.
-In total there were 125 squatted areas.
+In total, there were 125 squatted areas.